 2. Turn drain valve (4) counterclockwise to open.
 The drain valve is on the bottom of the water separator.
+Refer to Containing Fluid Spillage (page 84) for more information.

 - 3. Drain the water and the sediment into a suitable container. - 4.
 Close the drain valve (4). - 5.
 Disconnect the water sensor (5) from the harness.